University of Wisconsin Undergraduate Research-summer 2016 (June 6-August 12)

 Undergraduate students in math, biology, and ecology may apply (application deadline March 15).
 Students accepted receive $5000 stipend and $75 weekly food allowance.
 Click here.

 J. P. Morgan Tech Connect Program - summer 2015

-This is a technology training program for women in STEM fields.
-For details, please click here.
+A technology training program for women in STEM fields.
+For detail, click here.

 2011 Nebraska IMMERSE

 The Department of Mathematics at the University of Nebraska-Lincoln invites applications from students for the 2011 Nebraska IMMERSE

 (Intensive Mathematics: A Mentoring, Education and Research Summer Experience) program.

 Nebraska IMMERSE is a six-week summer program to help such students make the transition from undergraduate to graduate work, funded by a grant from the National Science Foundation's EMSW21 initiative.
 The dates for the 2011 program are June 13-July 22.
 The students will receive room, board, a travel allowance, and a $3,400 stipend.
 The main component of IMMERSE consists of two intensive courses in algebra and analysis at the advanced-undergraduate/beginning-graduate level.
 However, rather than working through a textbook, the courses are structured around the reading of research papers.
 There are additional components, such as guest speakers.